kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/networking/httpproxy/_index.en.md

 - **Kubernetes:** 127.0.0.1,localhost,.local,.local.,kubernetes,.default,.svc
 - **Domain:** kkp.example.com (replace with your domain)
 - **Node Subnet:** Depends on the subnet used by the underlying Kubernetes cluster.
-For example,

 From KKP: